• Skip to primary navigation

 I love how easy it is to make, which is especially important when you have other things to cook (ahem, really delicious but time-intensive turkey breast).

 The recipe’s key ingredient is a box of Jiffy corn mix.
-Along with two varieties of canned corn, eggs, sour cream, and butter, it transforms into a cross between cornbread and a corn soufflé.
+Along with two varieties of canned corn, eggs, sour cream, and butter, it transforms into a cross between old fashioned cornbread and a corn soufflé.

 The best part is, you put everything in a bowl, stir, and then bake it.
 Super simple!